China flags global naval role after new carrier launch

 China's navy has been taking an increasingly prominent role in recent months, with a rising star admiral taking command, its first aircraft carrier sailing around self-ruled Taiwan and new warships appearing in far-flung places.

-President Xi Jinping's "One Belt, One Road" infrastructure plan to forge enhanced trade corridors linking Europe and Africa with Central Asia and China further underscore the long-held blue-water ambitions of his naval strategists.

-Little has been known, however, about China's domestic aircraft carrier program, which is a state secret.
-China also does not give a spending breakdown for its defense budget.
+Little has been known, however, about China's domestic aircraft carrier programme, which is a state secret.
+China also does not give a spending breakdown for its defence budget.

 But the government has said the new carrier's design draws on experiences from its first carrier, the Liaoning, bought second-hand from Ukraine in 1998 and refitted in China.